PhilippeThunderbolt/PackOS/README.md

 This project is designed to be easy to modify.
 At the top of the .ino file is a QUICK SETUP sections with variable easy to change - they are well documented.

-Here is a subset of them...
+Here is a subset of settings...

 ```cpp
 // =====================================================